ozmarie/pdc-assignments/MushroomFairyRings/README.md

 | DEAD2     | 8         | Hyphae that have been dead for a while          |
 | INERT     | 9         | Area where plants cannot grow                   |

 Like the classic Game of Life, the eight cells around a cell, called the *neighborhood*, are examined to determine  whether an EMPTY cell could become a SPORE because a neighboring cell is a spore.
 Use of this neighborhood of cells is called a **stencil pattern**.
 Cells going from SPORE to YOUNG to MATURING and so on through the states are determined by other rules.
-The difference between this mushroom fairy ring model and the game of life is that *we introduce probabilities for the chance of a cell to go from one sate to another in some cases*.
+The difference between this mushroom fairy ring model and the game of life is that *we introduce probabilities for the chance of a cell to go from one state to another in some cases*.

 We use 2 grids of cells, one to represent the current state, and one to represent the next state after applying the rules during an iteration.
 The original grid is initialized to some state (details below).
 After the new grid values are computed, the the new grid is copied to the original grid for the next iteration, and the rules are applied again.
 This use of 2 grids during this type of simulation is quite common and is called **double buffering**.
 Here are the rules that are applied at each iteration (see the apply_rules.cpp file for implementation):